 In Pennsylvania businesses, everyone must wear a mask.
 That includes workers and customers.

 Looking for additional masking signage to display in your business?
 Here is a “No Mask, No Service” poster that is available for download.

 Employers are required to provide masks to workers.
-To help with the sourcing of face masks and other PPE, we have a list of PPE manufacturers and suppliers in Pennsylvania.
+To help with the sourcing of face masks and other PPE, here is a list of PPE manufacturers and suppliers in Pennsylvania.

 Must my employees and customers continue to wear masks in the Green Phase of reopening?

-Regarding customers, the governor’s Green Phase order states, “require all customers to wear masks while on premises, and deny entry to individuals not wearing masks, unless the business is providing medication, medical supplies, or food, in which case the business must provide alternative methods of pick-up or delivery of such goods; however, individuals who cannot wear a mask due to a medical condition (including children under the age of 2 years per CDC guidance) may enter the premises and are not required to provide documentation of such medical condition.”
+Yes.
+As per the governor’s Green Phase order: Require all customers to wear masks while on premises, and deny entry to individuals not wearing masks, unless the business is providing medication, medical supplies, or food, in which case the business must provide alternative methods of pick-up or delivery of such goods; however, individuals who cannot wear a mask due to a medical condition (including children under the age of 2 years per CDC guidance) may enter the premises and are not required to provide documentation of such medical condition.

-Regarding employees, the order states, “provide masks for employees to wear during their time at the business, and make it a mandatory requirement to wear masks while on the work site, except to the extent an employee is using break time to eat or drink, in accordance with the guidance from the Department of Health and the CDC.
-Employers may approve masks obtained or made by employees in accordance with Department of Health guidance.”
+Regarding employees,: Provide masks for employees to wear during their time at the business, and make it a mandatory requirement to wear masks while on the work site, except to the extent an employee is using break time to eat or drink, in accordance with the guidance from the Department of Health and the CDC.
+Employers may approve masks obtained or made by employees in accordance with Department of Health guidance.